Continuous Covers on Symplectic Manifolds: Phase transitions and the function

-\begin{Conjecture} (The Topology conjecture).
-The limit of the function $\pb(c)$, as $c$ tends to zero, depends only on the topology of the symplectic manifold. \end{Conjecture} There are nevertheless some reasons to think that the Poisson-uncertainty conjecture is false as stated.
-One of them is Theorem 13 which states that the pb-invariant of a cover is in fact independent of the parametrising space $T$.
-This implies for instance that the Poisson bracket function $\pb(c)$ does not distinguish the homotopy groups of $\mathrm{Emb}(c, (M, \omega))$.
-In fact, it \textit{seems} to depend only on the $0$-th homotopy set.
-However, the work of Anjos-Lalonde-Pinsonnault showed that for ruled symplectic 4-manifolds, not every homotopy group of $\mathrm{Emb}(c, \omega)$ undergoes a transition; in particular, the symplectic camel conjecture holds for these manifolds \textit{i.e.} $\mathrm{Emb}(c, \omega)$ is connected whenever it is non-empty.
-It is therefore possible that $\pb(c)$ does not have any feature which betrays the presence of transitions in the homotopy type of the space of balls.
-Another reason is that the Poisson-uncertainty conjecture and the Topology conjecture are both incompatible in some situations with Polterovich's conjecture we mentioned in section 3.
 To see this, let us consider the simple situation of $(M, \omega)$ being $S^2$ with its standard symplectic form, say of area $A$.
 As $M$ is a surface, it satisfies the symplectic camel conjecture, which is to say that the space $\mathrm{Emb}(c, \omega)$ is connected.
-The Poisson bracket function is then defined for any $c \in (0, A)$ and should be a constant according to the Poisson-uncertainty conjecture, or at the very least should not have any discontinuity.
-This behaviour is contrary to what Polterovich's conjecture implies.
-Indeed, there exists on any closed symplectic manifold a spectral invariant $c$ such that $c(Id) = 0$, see Theorem 4.7.1 in \cite{PR}.
+The Poisson bracket function is then defined for any $c \in (0, A)$.
+There exists on any closed symplectic manifold a spectral invariant $c$ such that $c(Id) = 0$, see Theorem 4.7.1 in \cite{PR}.
 It follows from that and the other properties of $c$ that the spectral width $w(U)$ of any subset $U \subset M$ satisfies $w(U) \le 4 e_H(U)$ where $e_H(U)$ is the Hofer displacement energy of $U$.
 For open sets in $S^2$, $e_H(U) = \mathrm{Area}(U)$ if this area is smaller than $A/2$ and $e_H(U) = \infty$ otherwise.
-In this context, Polterovich's conjecture states that there is a constant $C > 0$ such that for any, continuous or discrete, cover $G$ of $S^2$ by displaceable open sets, the inequality
+In this context, Polterovich's conjecture (now a theorem on surfaces \cite{BLT,Pa}) states that there is a constant $C > 0$ such that for any, continuous or discrete, cover $G$ of $S^2$ by displaceable open sets, the inequality